KIYI671/AhabAssistantLimbusCompany/doc/en/README_EN.md

 ## Attention!!!

 - **This project only supports the use of English (EN) as the language of the game**
-- Temporarily can only use 1920 * 1080 window to run, not tested screen less than or equal to 1920 * 1080, also not recommended in less than the resolution of the use!
+- Currently, we only recommend running it at resolutions of 1920 * 1080 and 2160 * 1440.
+We have not tested screens smaller than 1920 * 1080, and we do not recommend using it at resolutions smaller than that!
+- If you have enabled the performance display function of steam or other software, you should try to avoid covering the game screen, otherwise it may cause problems in the script usage process.
 - There may be a variety of strange bugs

 ---